omidfarhang/omid.dev/content/posts/2010-10-28-will-googles-online-operating-system-revolutionize-the-computer.en.md

 If Apple or Microsoft are concerned by these stats, they aren't talking.
 Neither Microsoft nor Apple were immediately available for comment when contacted by FoxNews.com.
 Maybe with good reason.
 Clay Wood, chief technology officer at [Fogo Data Center](http://www.google.com/url?q=http%3A%2F%2Ffogodc.com&sa=D&sntz=1&usg=AFQjCNGj9kg6gL_1IvitL5ZCvXKXBFqeiw) (a company that sells computing power through the Internet, much as a power company sells electricity) argued that Google's lightweight system &#8212; actually a return to computing paradigms from the 1960s &#8212; may be the wave of the future.

-“In a way, Chrome OS comes full circle in how we used to access computer files in the '50s and '60s, logging into a centralized mainframe computer (i.e. the Internet) with a dumbed-down computer to do your work,” said Clay Wood, chief technology officer at [Fogo Data Center](http://www.google.com/url?q=http%3A%2F%2Ffogodc.com&sa=D&sntz=1&usg=AFQjCNGj9kg6gL_1IvitL5ZCvXKXBFqeiw), which sells &#8220;cloud&#8221; computing as a service.
+“In a way, Chrome OS comes full circle in how we used to access computer files in the '50s and '60s, logging into a centralized mainframe computer (i.e. the Internet) with a dumbed-down computer to do your work,” said Clay Wood, chief technology officer at [Fogo Data Center](http://www.google.com/url?q=http%3A%2F%2Ffogodc.com&sa=D&sntz=1&usg=AFQjCNGj9kg6gL_1IvitL5ZCvXKXBFqeiw), which sells “cloud” computing as a service.

-Google says that the &#8220;back to the future&#8221; approach provides a significant security advantage.
+Google says that the “back to the future” approach provides a significant security advantage.
 Instead of worrying about what kind of scary viruses might overrun your local computer, Chrome OS leaves security to the people hosting websites and the online applications the operating system uses.

 Google itself hosts several apps, such as g-mail and docs, and the company runs anti-virus programs on its server before letting you view any hosted files.
 Furthermore, since there’s really no local files to corrupt, your computer stays safe; it’s merely a window to the Internet, after all.